Olly Green

-Olly Green (born 24 March 2003) is an English professional footballer who plays as a midfielder for Spennymoor Town on loan from club Boston United.
+Oliver Jon Christopher Green (born 24 March 2003) is an English professional footballer who plays as a midfielder for Spennymoor Town on loan from club Boston United.

 Club career

 Green began his career in the youth academy of Hull City, signing his first professional contract in 2022.
 He had several loan spells with lower league clubs before leaving the Tigers in 2024 without having made a single first team appearance.

 In June 2024, Green signed for Scottish side Livingston for an undisclosed fee.

 On 4 February 2025, Green signed for National League side Boston United.

 On 31 July 2025, Green joined National League North side Spennymoor Town on a season-long loan.